fsprojects/Paket/README.md

   <tbody>
     <tr>
       <td><a href=".travis.yml">.travis.yml</a></td>
-      <td><p>Specifies an automated continuous integration (CI) build using Travis.
+      <td><p>Specifies an automated continuous integration (CI) build-and-test on OSX using Travis.
 Enable your CI build at
       <a href="http://travis-ci.org">travis-ci.org</a> by logging on there wih your GitHub account and
       activating the project.
 If you enable this, then every pull request, commit, branch and tag of your project on GitHub will be built automatically.
 Builds of open source projects are free.
 The default